 How have your marketing budgets, strategies and tactics changed because of COVID?
 What are the trends that you have seen?
 We’d love to hear about it.
 Leave a reply below or reach out to us on LinkedIn or Facebook.
 We look forward to hearing from you.

 So much has happened at WIZ Advisors since the start of the year!
 We’ve been incredibly busy and I couldn’t be more thankful for the growth of the Agency.
+One of the biggest updates is that WIZ Advisors became a Hubspot Agency Partner in January 2020.

 On a separate note, I would be remiss if I didn’t take a minute to address what is occurring on a global scale.
 Because of the coronavirus, people have died, markets have plummeted, schools have closed, and we have all been forced to make personal and business decisions to prevent contamination.
 I send my prayers to all of you, that you and your families are safe.